As you travel along the A6 between Levens and Milnthorpe you will see a round, grey tower, on the hilltop close to Milnthorpe.

-From there, an internal stair winds up to the roof of the tower, where the stump of a flagpole is still visible.
+Inside, an internal stair winds up to the roof, where the stump of a flagpole is still visible.

-From the roof, the views over the Kent estuary will be stunning.
+Furthermore, the views from the roof, over the Kent estuary are stunning.

 During World War II, the tower was used as an observation post, being manned by the Home Guard.

 The building has been restored in the last few years but unfortunately does not have any public access.